lezione-os/lezione/README.md

 # lezione

-Code for the first lesson in lezione-os OSDev tutorial.
+Code for the first lesson in lezione-os OSDev tutorial series.

 # Building